Pabitra-33/Tic_Tac_Toe/README.md

 * Game Logic: You need to implement the logic of the Tic-Tac-Toe game.
 This includes keeping track of the game state (the positions of Xs and Os on the grid), determining when the game is over (either someone wins or it's a draw), and handling player moves.

-* Event Handling: You'll need to handle events when a player clicks on a grid cell to make a move.
+* Event Handling: You will need to handle events when a player clicks on a grid cell to make a move.
 This involves attaching event listeners to the grid buttons and updating the game state accordingly.

 Here's a breakdown of the components and their functionalities:
 1. GUI Components: